 If you’re just starting a blog, 3-4 categories are probably ideal.
 So you focus on creating complementary quality content within those subjects before venturing out to broaden your reach.

 - Log in to your WordPress Dashboard as an Administrator or Editor.

 - In the left menu, hover Posts and select Categories.

 - Enter the name you want your new Category to have.
 Make it straightforward.

 - Enter the Category Slug.
 The “slug” is the URL-friendly version of the name.
 Use hyphens to separate the words when there’s more than one.
 Again, make it straightforward.
 If your Category is called “Vegan Recipes”, the slug should be “vegan-recipes”, and the URL will be “yourwebsite.com/category/vegan-recipes”.

 - Select a Parent Category if your new Category is gonna be a Sub-Category only.
 If not, select None.

 - Add a little Description to inform your audience — but mostly Google — about your Category content.
-The fastest way is writing something like “Here in the [Insert category name here] Category you will find information/recipes/tips/etc about [this, that, and also this].”
+The fastest way is by writing something like “Here in the [Insert category name here] Category you will find information/recipes/tips/etc about [this, that, and also this].”
 Try to mention, naturally, all the most common topics you will write about under that Category.
-If possible, try to write at least 300 words on your Category Description.
+If possible, try to write at least 300 words in your Category Description.
 If not, remember that quality always comes over quantity.

 - Hit the button Add New Category.
 It’s done.